jasongrimes/fretboardfoundation/_chapters/020-chords/020-caged.md

 Play the chord tones in order to hear the difference:
 `R-3-5-R` (strings `5-2-4-3`).

-The main triad in this chord shape is the mini-barre on strings `4-3-2`, in which the chord tones are ordered `5-R-3`.
+The main triad in this chord shape is the mini-barre on the upper-middle strings, with chord tones ordered `5-R-3`.
 This ordering is called the "second inversion" of the chord, which sounds noticeably different than the root position voicing.
 The root note is somewhat overpowered by the other chord tones,